-(B) Receipt of Information

-- (1) While comments and expressions of concern are welcome from all citizens at any time, a planned method of obtaining ideas and suggestions from community leaders is required to keep the activities of the College relevant to the needs of the district.
+- (B) Receipt of Information - (1) While comments and expressions of concern are welcome from all citizens at any time, a planned method of obtaining ideas and suggestions from community leaders is required to keep the activities of the College relevant to the needs of the district.
 The College will secure input from citizens on a regular basis, and shall augment the information received through surveys when appropriate. - (2) A program advisory committee shall be formed for each associate degree program offered by the College and shall meet with the instructors and the department chair at least twice yearly to provide technical expertise for the review and development of course offerings and to aid in placement of the graduates. - (3) Additional advisory and ad hoc committees may be organized as deemed necessary by the President and Executive Council to help in the development of new programs and services to meet the educational and workforce needs of the students and communities we serve. - (4) Surveys and questionnaires soliciting information about the operation of the College, both external and internal, shall be cleared through the Institutional Research and Planning Department.

-SHARED GOVERNANCE AND INTERNAL COMMUNICATION
+SHARED GOVERNANCE AND INTERNAL COMMUNICATIONPolicy No.: 3357:15-15-03Effective:Page 1 of 18Revised:

-Policy No.: 3357:15-15-03 Effective: 10/15/2009

-Page 1 of 18

-Revised: 08/23/2019 Revised: 06/07/2021 Revised: 06/05/2023
+Effective: 10/15/2009 Revised: 08/26/2013 Revised: 06/02/2014 Revised: 02/23/2015 Revised: 08/23/2019 Revised: 06/07/2021 Revised: 06/05/2023 Revised: 06/02/2025

 Shared governance is a decision-making and communication process aligned with the College's strategic plan and committed to the advancement of our students, College, and mission.
 It ensures every employee and student a voice in College policy directly or through elected and appointed Cabinet or standing committee representatives.
 It provides employees and students the opportunity to participate jointly in developing new and reviewing existing policies and procedures, with the understanding that all policies are forwarded to the Board of Trustees at the discretion of the President for final approval.
 Shared governance requires a respect for divergent opinions, a sense of mutual trust, and a willingness to work together for the well-being of the College.
-It supports the establishment of communication channels, processes, and procedures that will provide for accurate and routine dissemination of information to the various constituencies of the College community.
-The shared governance model and communication flow chart found in Appendix C are integral parts of the shared governance and internal communication process for Stark State College.
+It supports the establishment of communication channels, processes, and procedures that will provide for accurate and routine dissemination of information to the various constituencies of the College communication flow chart found in Appendix C are integral parts of the shared governance and internal communication process for Stark State College.